Master of Business Administration

-The MBA curriculum is a 45-credit hour program designed to be completed in two years of full-time study or four years of part-time, typically evening, study.
+The MBA curriculum is a 36-credit hour program designed to be completed in 1.5 years of full-time study or three years of part-time, typically evening, study.
 Four components comprise the curriculum:

 GMAT waiver considered for an applicant who demonstrates a high level of academic performance, analytical skill, and ability for academic success.

 K-State's MBA offers its students the opportunity to gain general business knowledge as well as develop a focus in a particular area of interest.
 Concentration areas are available in Data Analytics, Finance, Management, Marketing, and Technology Entrepreneurship.

 A concentration in data analytics provides an opportunity for K-State students to develop strong talent in data-driven problem understanding and solving, data collection and management, information visualization, and storytelling.
 The students would be able to distinguish themselves as "data savvy" in their professional fields.